tc39/proposal-weakrefs/README.md

 ## Using `WeakRef`s and `FinalizationGroup`s together

 It sometimes makes sense to use `WeakRef` and `FinalizationGroup` together.
 There are several kinds of data structures that want to weakly point to a value, and do some kind of cleanup when that value goes away.
-Note however that weak refs are cleared when their object is collected, but their associated `FinalizationGroup` cleanup handler only runs in a later microtask; programming idioms that use weak refs and finalizers on the same object need to mind the gap.
+Note however that weak refs are cleared when their object is collected, but their associated `FinalizationGroup` cleanup handler only runs in a later task; programming idioms that use weak refs and finalizers on the same object need to mind the gap.

 ### Weak caches